d4ilyrun/DiscordBot/README.md

 # DiscordBot
-A small discord bot made in C# to kill some time and learn more about the language
+A small discord bot made in C# to kill some time and learn more about the language.